Negpkr/Data-Mates_School-Transport-Optimizer/webpage/README.md

 **Trust Track Web Application** - Making school journeys safer, one route at a time.

-*For technical documentation and API reference, see the main project README.md file.*
+*For other technical documentation, see each folder's README.md file.*